AndresNeron/CryptoCrawler/README.md

 - If Binance API key with read permissions is loaded, the program will fetch the prices from Binance API too.

+# Live Trading Bot

+Located in the `binance` directory, `live_trading_bot.py` enables live trading on Binance using strategy based on:

+- **SMA (Simple Moving Average)** crossover signals with SMA-30 and SMA-70
+- **Stop-loss** mechanisms for risk management

+To enable live trading, you must provide a Binance API key with **trading permissions** in your `.env` file.

+> Use this feature in testing mode.
+> ⚠️If you use this feature in real mode is at your own risk.
+It is strongly recommended to test in test mode or with a paper trading setup before committing real funds.

 # Requirements
 - Tested on Debian-based systems, especially Ubuntu.